What Is The Value Of Y 130

 In coordinate geometry, the value y = 130 represents the y-coordinate of a point on a Cartesian plane.
 The point would be represented as (x, 130), where 'x' can be any real number.
 The location of this point depends entirely on the equation of the line or curve it lies on.

-For instance, if the point (x, 130) lies on the line y = 2x + 90, we can find the x-coordinate:
+To give you an idea, if the point (x, 130) lies on the line y = 2x + 90, we can find the x-coordinate:

 130 = 2x + 90 40 = 2x x = 20

 So the point is (20, 130).
-However, if the point (x, 130) lies on a different curve, say a parabola or a circle, finding 'x' would require solving a more complex equation.
+Still, if the point (x, 130) lies on a different curve, say a parabola or a circle, finding 'x' would require solving a more complex equation.
 The value y = 130 simply specifies the vertical position of the point on the coordinate plane, and the horizontal position (x) is determined by the specific curve or line it lies on.

 5. Real-World Applications: Context is King